MzHameed/IoT-Assignments/README.md

 ##   Overview
 This assignment is about the practical use of large-scale pretrained models (like ResNet, VGG, ViT, etc.) trained on ImageNet, and shows how to adapt them for research on edge computing use cases.
 The focus is on:

-- Using pretrained models as it is for quick benchmarking
+- Using pretrained models for benchmarking results
 - Performing model quantization (dynamic and static)
 - Working with a subset of ImageNet validation subset